corinthia/corinthia-docformats/README.md

 # License

-DocFormats is licensed under the Apache Software License version 2.0; see LICENSE.txt for details.
+DocFormats is licensed under the Apache License version 2.0; see LICENSE.txt for details.

 # What the library can do